ksliberal/ksliberal.github.io/_posts/2025/2025-04-18-farrer-hypothesis.md

 For readers interested in exploring the Farrer Hypothesis further, the following resources offer high-quality, scholarly insights into its origins, evidence, and reception:

 - [Relating the Gospels: Memory, Imitation and the Farrer Hypothesis by Eric Eve](https://www.bloomsbury.com/us/relating-the-gospels-9780567681102/): A peer-reviewed book exploring the Farrer Hypothesis through memory and imitation, arguing for Luke’s use of Matthew.
-- [Solving the Synoptic Puzzle: Introducing the Case for the Farrer Hypothesis by Eric Eve](https://www.wipfandstock.com/9781725283862|solving-the-synoptic-puzzle/): A scholarly introduction to the Farrer Hypothesis, detailing its evidence and challenges to Q.
+- [Solving the Synoptic Puzzle: Introducing the Case for the Farrer Hypothesis by Eric Eve](https://www.wipfandstock.com/9781725283862/solving-the-synoptic-puzzle/): A scholarly introduction to the Farrer Hypothesis, detailing its evidence and challenges to Q.
 - [The Case Against Q: Studies in Markan Priority and the Synoptic Problem by Mark Goodacre](https://www.bloomsbury.com/us/case-against-q-9781563383342/): A seminal, peer-reviewed defense of the Farrer Hypothesis, focusing on editorial fatigue and minor agreements.
 - [The Synoptic Problem: A Way Through the Maze by Mark Goodacre](https://www.bloomsbury.com/us/synoptic-problem-9780567080561/): An accessible, peer-reviewed introduction to the Synoptic Problem, advocating for the Farrer Hypothesis.
 - [The Synoptic Gospels: A Careful Comparison by Robert H. Stein](https://www.bakeracademic.com/products/the-synoptic-gospels-9780801020155): A peer-reviewed analysis of Synoptic literary relationships, engaging with the Farrer Hypothesis and textual evidence.
+- [The Synoptic Problem: Four Views edited by Stanley E. Porter and Bryan R. Dyer](https://www.bakeracademic.com/products/the-synoptic-problem-9780801049507): A peer-reviewed volume presenting four perspectives, including a defense of the Farrer Hypothesis.
+- [Q or Not Q?
+The So-Called Triple, Double, and Single Traditions in the Synoptic Gospels by Bart D. Ehrman](https://www.peterlang.com/view/title/61412): A scholarly critique of the Q hypothesis, engaging with Farrer’s alternative model.
+- [The Synoptic Problem and Statistics by Andris Abakuks](https://www.crcpress.com/The-Synoptic-Problem-and-Statistics/Abakuks/p/book/9781466572010): A peer-reviewed statistical analysis of Synoptic relationships, supporting Farrer’s literary dependence.

 ## Sources